-Fewer struggles are as frustrating as tossing and turning at night, and finally finding the perfect sleeping position feels oh-so-good.
+If you’ve ever tossed and turned all night, you know it’s frustrating.
+Finally finding the perfect sleeping position feels oh-so-good.
 Both humans and their furry friends can appreciate the bliss of discovering a comfy spot beneath the blankets, though it might not seem as normal for your pup’s sleeping routine.
 So, why do dogs sleep under the covers?

 The reasons behind this adorable behavior may not surprise you, and they’re just as cute as you’d expect.
-Be careful while you read, though, or you may convince yourself to share your bed more often!
+Be careful while you read, though, or you may convince yourself to share your bed more often.
 Your dog will certainly get behind the idea of sharing a bed, but you might have to get used to having a lot less space while you sleep.
-Oh well!

-You like to believe that your fur baby gets under the blankets just to get closer to you… and you may be partially right!
-Because dogs are pack animals, notes Dr. Kathryn Primm, feeling the touch of a family member while sleeping can be the ultimate form of comfort and warmth.
+You like to believe that your fur baby gets under the blankets just to get closer to you…and you may be partially right.
+Because dogs are pack animals, feeling the touch of a family member while sleeping can be the ultimate form of comfort and warmth.
 Your presence lets them know they’re protected and part of the pack, even if they only snuggle up when they feel anxious.
-This may feel especially comforting for pups who grew up with their siblings — just think about puppy piles!
+This may feel especially comforting for pups who grew up with their siblings—just think about puppy piles.

-Snuggling under the covers has instinctual roots, too, according to the American Kennel Club.
+Snuggling under the covers has instinctual roots, too.
 Not long ago, dogs and wolves were born, raised, and sheltered in dens or caves, so it’s easy to see why your pup might feel cozy in a small space of their own.

 Canine behaviorist Clarissa Fallis explains that certain breeds might be even more likely to burrow.
 Small hunting breeds like dachshunds and beagles “tend to mimic their innate behavior of flushing out small animals from tunnels by burrowing.”
 She goes on to explain, “Larger burrowers, like Huskies, live in extreme temperatures that make the instinct to burrow under the snow crucial for staying warm.”